Adding mods and resource packs

 CurseForge and Modrinth

-Mods from CurseForge and Modrinth can be easily added with the
+Mods and resource packs from CurseForge and Modrinth can be easily added with the

 modrinth install and